 On the first day of Earth’s initial week, at some point following a primary creation, the inspired Genesis record declares: "And God said. . . " (Gen. 1:3).
 This expression is found no fewer than ten times in Genesis 1.

 The reader is thus introduced to the power of speech.

 On the sixth day of that glorious primal week, the first human beings were brought forth.
-Initially, there was Adam, formed directly from the dust of the ground (2:7).
-Presently, the Lord spoke to the man: “And Jehovah God commanded the man saying” (Gen. 2:16); the obvious implication is that Adam could understand the communication without any previous formal education in language.
+Initially, there was Adam, formed directly from the dust of the ground (Gen. 2:7).
+Presently, the Lord spoke to the man: “And Jehovah God commanded the man saying” (Gen. 2:16).
+The obvious implication is that Adam could understand the communication without any previous formal education in language.

 The Fountain of Sweet and Bitter

 In that small document that bears his name, James, the Lord’s half-brother, has a brief dissertation on the power of human speech (Jas.
 3:1-12).
 Under the figure of the tongue, he discusses what a powerful force speech is.

 No man has the ability to control his words entirely.
 The tongue is a force either for blessing or cursing.
 It is a life-long challenge to magnify the former, and attempt to eliminate the latter.
 In this study, we will briefly address some of the ways the gift of speech can either bless or curse.

 A Proper Use of the Gift of Speech